-Alert: There’s One Less Obstacle Between You And Your Favorite Boots
+Blink & You’ll Miss Everlane’s Free Two-Day Shipping Promo (It's Today Only!)

-When it comes to a sweet selection of stylish, wear-everyday boots, radically transparent retailer Everlane may have cornered the market.
-From a covetable-but-functional rain boot to a pitch-perfect Chelsea to an office-friendly pointy-toe iteration that’s both comfortable and polished, the classic-with-a-twist assortment were designed to please.
-This month’s addition to the ankle-covering family — The Editor Boot — is an exercise in elegance that rounds out Everlane's existing assortment of casual and functional boots (two of which made our list of fall’s most comfortable boots).
+When it comes to a sweet selection of stylish, wear-everyday wardrobe staples, radically transparent retailer Everlane may have cornered the market.
+From a recycled fleece bomber jacket to a pitch-perfect white sneaker to a cashmere sweater clocking in under $100, the brand’s classics-with-a-twist assortment was designed to please.
+As we stock our closet for autumn and all of its associated chilly activities — from alfresco dining to road-tripping — the San Francisco-based retailer always tops our wish lists.

 The kicker?
-(Literally so, because we’re talking about kicks?)
-Everlane has removed one obstacle from the steps that separate you from your next footwear purchase by momentarily waiving its shipping fees, so all of this glorious fall-ready footwear can be yours for not a penny more than the actual retail cost (and any applicable taxes).
-For one day only, Everlane’s offering free two-day shipping on all domestic orders within the U. S. A. (For you expats, they’re also offering free express shipping on international orders totaling over $100 to select countries.)
-Click through to see our favorite boots that Everlane has on offer.
+Everlane has removed one obstacle from the steps that separate you from your next purchase by momentarily waiving its shipping fees, so all of these glorious fall-ready goods can be yours for not a penny more than the actual retail cost (and any applicable taxes).
+Today only, Everlane’s offering free two-day shipping on all orders within the U. S. of A. Click through to see the best fall staples that Everlane has on offer.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team, but if you buy something we link to on our site, Refinery29 may earn commission.